BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ### Dedicated AutoScalingGroups by app

 We started to dedicate AutoScalingGroups for some applications when Prometheus was eating all the memory of a node, ending up in OOM errors.
 Because Prometheus replays its WAL at startup and consumes a lot of memory doing so, adding a Limit over the memory was of no use.
 It was OOMKill during the WAL process, restarted, OOMKilled again, etc. .
-Therefore, we isolated Prometheus on on-demand nodes having a lot of memory so it could use up all of it.
+Therefore, we isolated Prometheus on nodes having a lot of memory so it could use up all of it.

 Then, one of our main API experienced a huge load, **60% IDLE CPU to 0% in a few seconds**.
 Because of the violence of such a peak, active pods started to consume all CPU available on nodes, depriving other pods.
 Getting rid of CPU Limits is [a recommendation](https://erickhun.com/posts/kubernetes-faster-services-no-cpu-limits/) that comes with drawbacks that we measured and chose to follow the recommendation to ensure performance.
 As a result, the entire cluster went down, lacking for available CPU.